E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

  shutdown
 ```

-The routing table was checked again on R0.
+The OSPF routing table was checked again on R0.

 ```cisco
 show ip route ospf